Xilinx/brevitas/docsrc/source/user_guide/qronos.rst

    brevitas_ptq_llm --config=config/llama3-w2-hip-magr.yml --weight-bit-width=2 --qronos

-Note that you can quantize to 1.58 bits via:
+and you can quantize to 1.58 bits via:

 .. code:: shell